kuzzleio/sdk-javascript/README.md

 ## Migrating from SDK v1.x

 * Kuzzle constructor has been changed.
 Instead of an URL, you have to provide a resolvable server name, or an IP address.
 If you need to specify a port different than the provided default value, you can do so using the `port` option.

+## Note

+* bufferutil and utf-8-validate have been moved to peerDependencies

 ## License